Jessica Killings Shows Off Fit Figure In Tiny Black Bikini

 “Wow you’re simply amazing,” replied another admirer.

-“Umm the gorgeousness,” a third one chimed in.
+“Umm the gorgeousness,” a third person chimed in.

 “A dream to look at,” added a fourth user.

 Killings has been rocking bikinis in her latest posts.
 As The Inquisitr has previously written, she recently shared another photo that showed her in a red-hot two-piece.
 The triangle top was small and had clear straps that connected the bodice and another set that went over her shoulders.
 She teamed her top with a pair of matching bottoms that featured the same clear straps.
-In the shot, Killings was outdoors in front of a house as she stood in a pool.
+In the shot, she posed outdoors in front of a house as she stood in a pool.